-Compliance rates for airlines with 10 or more departures to the east during a month.
+The airline compliance rates shown are only for airlines with ten or more departures to the east during the month.

 B. Annual Split East/West to Date

 The noise mitigation agreement between the City of Tempe and the City of Phoenix calls for equalizing the noise burden from jet and large turboprop aircraft departures east and west during daytime and nighttime hours.
 The agreement calls for FAA compensation for periodic changes in flight pattern so equalization is accomplished over a 12 months period.